wolfgangimig/joa/README.md

 - Java IDE, e.g. Eclipse Juno or newer

-The JOA library is split into a public and a private part.
-The public part is licensed under the MIT license and provides Java sources, Eclipse project configurations, ANT scripts and two native DLLs.

-The private part consists of C++ sources for the COM bridge and the Java source code of a frame window class that allows to place a JavaFX scene inside a native window.
-The private sources are not available for download.

 Please give it a try and post your comments, questions, and bug reports in the [issues](https://github.com/wolfgangimig/joa/issues) section.
 The MIT license allows you to use JOA in any project (inclusive commercial products).

 More information can be found in the wiki.
 You may want to start reading with the  [Tutorial](https://github.com/wolfgangimig/joa/wiki/Tutorial).